 Fresh and Frosty

-As I write this, the clouds have started to pile back up on the mountain, but until around 9 am, there was a beautiful inversion layer blanketing the valley.
-When I made it up to the top of Sundown lift, the Flat Tops were just peaking out of the clouds and the sun was shining on all the fresh snow.
-The 6″ we got last night isn’t quite enough to fully cover up the moguls, but the windy conditions during the storm filled in the gaps pretty nicely.
+As I write this, the clouds have started to pile back up on the mountain, but until about 9 a.m., there was a beautiful inversion layer blanketing the valley.
+When I made it up to the top of Sundown lift, the Flat Tops were just peeking out of the clouds, and the sun was shining on all the fresh snow.
+The 6 inches we got last night isn’t quite enough to fully cover up the moguls, but the windy conditions during the storm filled in the gaps pretty nicely.
 I started out the morning with a run down High Noon to West Side and found some really nice turns with powder on top of the groomed runs.

-After a few runs on the groomers in Sundown Bowl I started to venture into Closet and Shadows to see what I could find in a few of our marquee tree runs.
+After a few runs on the groomers in Sunshine Bowl, I started to venture into Closet and Shadows to see what I could find in a few of our marquee tree runs.
 The big storm totals last week and the new snow meant the turns in the trees were nice and soft.
-The Storm came in from the southwest with a lot of force, so if you are looking for the best pockets of snow try riding in the north facing tree slopes.
-In the Sundown area, that means the evergreens in Closet and the trees to the skiers right of Rolex.
+The storm came in from the southwest with a lot of force, so if you are looking for the best pockets of snow, try riding in the north-facing tree slopes.
+In the Sundown area, that means the evergreens in Closet and the trees to skier’s right of Rolex.

-If you looked at the Powder Cam at the summit of the mountain this morning, you might have noticed that the total up top was less than at the Gondola.
-The wind probably pushed around a lot of the snow, but I think today might be a nice day to explore some of the lower mountain runs in search of deeper snow.
+If you looked at the Powder Cam at the summit of the mountain this morning, you might have noticed that the total up top was less than at the gondola.
+The wind probably pushed around a lot of the snow, but I think today might be a nice day to explore some of the lower-mountain runs in search of deeper snow.
 The grooming on Valley View was really nice this morning, but I would try out Concentration and Ted’s Ridge.
-Neither of them were groomed last night so they should have about 6″ of snow on them.
+Neither of them were groomed last night, so they should have about 6 inches of fresh snow on them.
 Since most people head straight to the top of the mountain, the powder stays good a little bit longer down there.

 - Fresh Snow, Fresh Runs